webofnaturetribe/PyBean/README.md

 PyBean is used in development mode (AKA "frozen=False"), where tables and columns are created on the fly, or in production mode (the default) where schema will not be altered.

+The status of PyBean is alpha forever ;-)
+Just because I use it in production doesn't mean you should.

 ## Quick example

     from pybean import Store, SQLiteWriter